Senior Distinguished Elder

 oe O'Hara is Professor of Education and Head of the School of Education Studies, Dublin City University.
 He is a member of the The Teaching Council of Ireland and Director of EQI- The Centre for Evaluation, Quality and Inspection.
 Joe O'Hara is also a member of the Board of Management of Glasnevin Educate Together National School .Joe is a specialist in the area of educational evaluation and has a particular research interest in the development of culturally sensitive approaches to school evaluation and inspection.
 He has conducted evaluations for a wide range of national and international organisations including the United Nations Development Programme, Irish Aid, The European Commission and the Department of Education and Skills, Ireland.
 Joe has published widely in the field of educational evaluation and is currently PI on the European Union funded research project PINS – Polycentric Inspection of Networked Schools.

-Gregory Phillips II, M.S., Ph.D., (he/him) is an assistant professor in the Department of Medical Social Sciences at the Northwestern University Feinberg School of Medicine, where he directs the research program in Evaluation, Data Integration, and Technical Assistance (EDIT) within the Institute for Sexual and Gender Minority Health and Wellbeing.
+Gregory Phillips II, M.S., Ph.D., (he/him) is an assistant professor in the Department of Medical Social Sciences at the Northwestern University Feinberg School of Medicine, where he founded the Evaluation, Data Integration, and Technical Assistance (EDIT) Program within the Institute for Sexual and Gender Minority Health and Wellbeing.
 His research bridges local evaluation and national surveillance activities to improve health outcomes among sexual and gender minority populations in Chicago and Beyond.
-He is trained as an HIV epidemiologist with particular experience regarding the social-, sexual-, and network-level factors that drive the HIV epidemic among men who have sex with men (MSM) and transgender women (TW), particularly among young MSM and TW and Black MSM and TW.
-He received his doctorate in Epidemiology from The George Washington University in 2012, and has spent the last decade working on HRSA-, CDC-, and NIH-funded projects focused on identifying behaviors associated with HIV infection and effective interventions to halt the spread of HIV among affected populations.
-His current evaluation work is focused on addressing the ethical and methodological barriers to cultural responsiveness with the sexual and gender minority community.
-In addition, he is PI of the Center for the Evaluation of HIV Prevention Programs in Chicago, a Chicago Department of Public Health (CDPH)-funded project currently focused on evaluating the development and implementation of high-impact structural interventions to address the HIV epidemic among marginalized populations.
-He has previously led the evaluation of 20 evidence-based and innovative HIV prevention interventions implemented in Chicago community agencies, and contributes strategic planning and evaluation guidance for health departments, community agencies, and health centers on an ongoing basis.
-He and his team provide yearly pro-bono evaluation services to agencies serving the LGBTQ+ community via the EDIT CARES (Community Award for Research and Evaluation Services) program.
+He is trained as an HIV epidemiologist with particular experience regarding the social-, sexual-, and network-level factors that drive the HIV epidemic among sexual and gender minority (SGM) populations.
+He received his doctorate in Epidemiology from The George Washington University in 2012, and has spent the last decade working on HRSA-, CDC-, and NIH-funded projects focused on HIV prevention and treatment.
+He has furthermore investigated health disparities among LGBTQ+ populations in domains including alcohol use, mental health, measurement development, and COVID-19, with a particular focus on community engagement.
+His current evaluation work is focused on addressing the ethical and methodological barriers to cultural responsiveness with the SGM community.
+In addition, he is PI of the Center for the Evaluation of HIV Prevention Programs in Chicago, a Chicago Department of Public Health (CDPH)-funded project where he leads evaluation, capacity building, and technical assistance efforts for the City’s HIV Services Portfolio, which features over 50 agencies.
+This includes evaluating the development and implementation of high-impact structural interventions to address the HIV epidemic among marginalized populations.
+He previously led the evaluation of 20 evidence-based and innovative HIV prevention interventions implemented in Chicago community agencies, and contributes strategic planning and evaluation guidance for health departments, community agencies, and health centers on an ongoing basis.
+He and his team provide yearly pro bono evaluation services to agencies serving the LGBTQ+ community via the EDIT CARES (Community Award for Research and Evaluation Services) program.

 Caroline Turner, California State University-Sacramento, Sacramento, CA